gnosis/conditional-tokens-contracts/docs/motivation.rst

     **Score**, then **Choice**

-Although the outcome tokens in the second layer should represent value in collateral under the same conditions irrespective of the order in which the conditions are specified, they are in reality separate entities.
+Although the outcome tokens in the second layer for both diagrams should represent value in collateral under the same conditions irrespective of the order in which the conditions are specified, they are in reality separate entities.
 Users may hold separate balances of each even though that balance should theoretically be redeemable under the same conditions.

 .. figure:: /_static/v1-cond-market-ot-compare.png
     :alt: The two different conditional tokens which resolves to collateral if Alice gets chosen and the score is high.